Directed by Rian Johnson

 - This episode begins and ends regarding Holly.

 - Borrowed Catchphrase: Walter borrows from Jesse by calling Skyler a stupid bitch.

-- Broken Pedestal: This episode marks the point when Walt Jr turns on Walt.
+- Broken Pedestal: This episode marks the point when Walt Jr. turns on his father.

 - When Walt is rolling his barrel of cash through the desert, he happens to pass by a dust-covered, long-forgotten pair of khakis.